 Geothermal Greenhouse Investment in Iceland

-Navigator consulted an Icelandic investment group to develop the first large-scale geothermal energy-powered greenhouse in the world.
-Project activities comprised of due diligence, financial modelling and investments search.
+Navigator has begun work with an Icelandic investment group is planning to build the first large-scale geothermal energy-powered greenhouse in the world.

 Iceland’s geothermal power sector provides over 50% of total energy consumed nationally.
-This is a cheap and continually available energy source, which combines electricity production with supplies of high purity cold and hot water and CO2.
-Cold water is a key input for greenhouse cultivation: the Iceland water sourced is abundant and of exceptional quality.
+This is a cheap and continually-available energy source which combines electricity production with supplies of high purity cold and hot water and CO2.
+Cold water is abundant and of exceptional quality.

-The GeoGreenhouse project comprises an investment of EUR 12.75 mln to construct a state-of-the-art frost-resistant, geothermally powered, 50,000 m2 greenhouse area with an annual production of 2,800tonnes of tomatoes.
-Exports from Iceland are shipped to the UK to high-end supermarket chains using the same transport routes used for fresh fish exports: pilot testing with UK exports was successful.
+The project comprises investment of EUR 12.75 mln to construct a state-of-the-art frost-resistant, geothermally-powered, 50,000 m2 greenhouse area, with an annual production of 2,834 tonnes of tomatoes.
+Output will be exported to the UK to high-end supermarket chains using the same transport routes used for fresh fish exports: pilot testing has already been successful.

-First tomato production requires a 15 month lead time from investment close.
-Maximum growth capacity is scheduled for 2014.
+First tomato production within 2 months of cultivation start and will be ready in October/November 2014; maximum capacity is reached in 2014 with continuous growth.
 The products are sustainable: this will be one of the few zero-carbon large-scale greenhouses in the world.
+No pesticides are used: only biological control.

-The greenhouse investment location is planned to be near an existing geothermal Power Station in Iceland, the second largest geothermal plant in the world with a capacity of 303 MW electricity and 133 MW hot water.
+The greenhouse will be located near an existing geothermal Power Station, the second largest geothermal plant in the world with a capacity of 303 MW electricity and 133 MW hot water.
+The investment sponsors have a fixed-price 20-year contract for power purchase.

-In the first stage of the project, the investment sponsors have arranged investment support in a form of loan finance from a Nordic Development Bank at concessional rates of 1.5-2%.
-We supported our client close an equity finance contribution of EUR 4,305,000, which represented 71% of total equity capital.
+The investment sponsors have arranged loan finance from a Nordic Development Bank at concessional rates of 1.5-2%, and seek an equity finance contribution of EUR 4,305,000, representing 71.20% of the total equity capital.

-The investment focussed on four varieties of tomatoes using monocrop methods, dividing the output equally between large, mini-plum, sun stream and cherry tomatoes on the vine: designating these products for supermarket sales in the UK.
+Four varieties of tomatoes will be grown using monocrop methods.
+The initial output is divided equally between large, mini-plum, sunstream and cherry tomatoes on the vine: these products are designated for supermarket sales in the UK.

-In general, the growth time from greenhouse seeding to harvest is approximately 10-12 weeks.
-All products are individually harvested in Iceland based on their ripeness: this requires well-trained staff and managers capable of implementing a quality-first approach.
-Since the UK was targeted as the primary export market, market conditions require annual negotiations on tomato varieties each year.
+The growth time from seeding to harvest is approximately 10-12 weeks.
+All products are individually harvested based on their ripeness: this requires well-trained staff and managers capable of implementing a quality-first approach.
+The tomato varieties will be negotiated each year depending on UK demand.
+A five-year sales agreement exists.

 Markets and Customers

-The greenhouse investment produce is intended for export from Reykjavic, Iceland to the UK.
+The produce is intended for export to the UK.
 Vine tomatoes are becoming increasingly popular in the UK, and in 2010 accounted for 54% of total UK consumption.
 The UK grows less than 20% of total tomato consumption: 80% is imported, primarily from The Netherlands and southern Europe.

-Two Icelandic container shipping lines serve the UK market.
+Two Icelandic container shipping lines serve the UK market: Eimskip and Samskip.
 Refrigerated containers take 3 days to arrive at Immingham, from which trans-shipment to the UK distributor’s warehouses and directly to supermarkets or supermarket distribution centres is assured.

-Pilot test shipments were conducted successfully before the project start, from December 2011 to April 2012.
-The greenhouse produce included Elegance, Annamay, Picolo and Sun-stream tomatoes.
-All four varieties were test grown in Iceland and shipped to the UK, meeting quality control standards.
+Pilot test shipments were conducted successfully from December 2011 to April 2012.
+The produce included Elegance, Annamay, Picolo and Sun-stream.
+All four varieties were test grown and shipped, and met quality control standards.

-The Icelandic investment sponsors have already implemented a trial cultivation and implemented negotiations with a premium UK wholeseller/distributor, who was prepared to take 100% of the crop for placement in premium UK supermarkets such as Tesco, Marks & Spencer, Waitrose, Asda, Morrisons and Sainsbury in the initial stage of the project.
+The investment sponsors have already implemented a trial cultivation and implemented negotiations with a premium UK wholeseller/distributor, who is prepared to take 100% of the crop for placement in premium UK supermarkets such as Tesco, Marks & Spencer, Waitrose, Asda, Morrisons and Sainsbury.

-Total greenhouse investment capital expenditure for Phase I was budgeted at EUR 10,427,460 for a 50,000 m2 area in Phase I.
+Total capital expenditure for Phase I is budgeted at EUR 10,427,460 for a 50,000 m2 area in Phase I. A tender process has already been implemented, and the majority of works will be sourced by contractors in Iceland who have prior experience in international cold-weather greenhouse production.

 Please contact Philip Ammerman at firstname.lastname@example.org for further information.